websockets/ws/README.md

 });
 ```

-2. A client web socket broadcasting to every other connected web socket,
+A client WebSocket broadcasting to every other connected WebSocket clients, excluding itself.
    excluding itself

 ```js